WCSCourses/ScientificCommunities/sources-and-foundations.md

 This guide is an independent synthesis of research, publicly available resources and practical experience relating to Communities of Practice, scientific community engagement, participatory planning and collaborative leadership.

-It does not reproduce proprietary course materials, slides, worksheets, activities or diagrams.

 Where an established concept or framework is used, the original source is identified.
 Where a practical tool has been developed specifically for this guide, it is identified as **Our synthesis**.

 ---